NCT05776225

 Inclusion Criteria

-1. Patient gives voluntary written informed consent to participate in the study.
+1. Patient gives voluntary written informed consent to participate in the study and are capable of reading and understanding questionnaires or forms in English or Spanish.

 2. Patients with a diagnosis of ILD based on computed tomography imaging, including: